-Our board and staff unanimously commit to becoming an antiracist organization, to examine our internal systems through a racial and cultural lens, and to change our systems to ensure that the lived experience and contributions are prioritized and valued as equally as white dominant experiences and contributions.
+Our board and staff unanimously commit to becoming an antiracist organization.
+We examine our internal systems through a racial and cultural lens.
+We change our systems to ensure that the lived experience and contributions are prioritized and valued as equally as white dominant experiences and contributions.
 We will hold ourselves accountable to families, youth, and leaders who are black, indigenous, and people of color (BIPOC).

 We’re family-oriented.
 We believe in the power of family.
 That’s why our relationships are often more than just one-on-one.
 We’re responsive and flexible.
 We’re professional.
 Our program offers intensive support so that families get the most out of their experience and have the highest potential for success.

-Our founder, Alicia Perry is dedicated to helping families and helping them succeed.
-Three Seeds began as she worked at the local community college and listened to parents and caregivers making life decisions on whether to buy diapers or books.
-Or whether to continue education or get a job and the list goes on.
+Our founder, Alicia Perry is dedicated to helping families succeed.
+She began Three Seeds when she worked at the local community college and listened to parents and caregivers making difficult life decisions; whether it was to buy diapers or books, continue education, or get a job.

-After receiving her Bachelor of Arts degree in Sociology and minoring in Ethnic studies, Three Seeds Organization came to fruition.
-Alicia continued her education by receiving her education by getting her Master’s degree and is now an EdD candidate in Education and is utilizing her education to make Three Seeds organization a factor in the community.
+After receiving her Bachelor of Arts degree in Sociology and minoring in Ethnic studies, Three Seeds organization came to fruition.
+Alicia continued her education by receiving her education by getting her Master’s degree and is now an EdD candidate in Education.
+She is utilizing her education to make Three Seeds a factor in the community.